SkandhHanda-Sk/Fin-Sight/Testing/README.md

 # Install dependencies (only needed once)
 npm install

-# Start the React development server
+# Start the React development server with HMR
 npm run dev
 ```
 The frontend will still be available at `http://localhost:3000` and will connect to the Dockerized backend.